 Managing editor Casey subscribes to Bespoke Post.
 "While I do skip boxes about half the time, I really like it," she said.

 "It's pretty dude-oriented but I've gotten some awesome bags.
 Every month is a different curated collection, like things to make Moscow Mules, BBQ gear and stuff to make a windowsill herb garden.
 It cost $45/box you get, and they make it really easy to skip boxes you don't want or need.
 For the ones that I've gotten, I've felt like it was worth it, because the quality was quite high."

 For those who like a clean shave: Dollar Shave Club

 At most convenience stores, buying razors is anything but convenient.
 They're expensive (especially for women), hidden behind layers of glass and plastic, and usually require you to wait around until an employee finds the time to unlock them for you.
 Dollar Shave Club set out to change the shaving status quo, and delivered brilliantly.
-With plans starting at just $1/month for a two-blade razor and five refill cartridges, and going up to $9/month for "The Executive" six-blade razor, no matter what you choose, it's hands-down cheaper than buying your razors at the store.
+With plans starting at just $5/month, it's hands-down cheaper than buying your razors at the store.